gl

 Copyright and Trademark Basics

-When you start designing for your online business, you’ll undoubtedly come across confusing legal issues.
-“Can I use this picture for inspiration?”
-“How about a quote found on the internet?”
+When you start designing for your online business, you’ll undoubtedly come across confusing legal issues — for example, “Can I use this picture for inspiration?” or “How about a quote found on the internet?”

-Copyright and trademark infringement can lead to hefty fines along with other penalties.
-Before you design and start marketing a design, here are four things you should know about copyright and trademark guidelines as they relate to your designs.
+Copyright and trademark infringement can lead to hefty fines and other penalties.
+Before you start designing and marketing your work, here are four things you should know about copyright and trademark guidelines as they relate to your designs:

-In short, trademarks are for terms, symbols, and names.
-A copyright is used for original creative works, like movies, books, paintings, songs, web content, and choreography.
-If you’re putting a company’s name on a product without permission, you’re violating their trademark.
-Song lyrics are a good example of a copyright violation.
-For more information about copyright and trademark, visit the United States Copyright Office and the United States Patent and Trademark Office (https://www.uspto.gov/).
+Copyright and trademark are not the same.
+Trademarks protect terms, symbols, and names.
+Copyright protects original creative works such as movies, books, paintings, songs, web content, and choreography.
+Putting a company’s name on a product without permission is a trademark violation.
+Song lyrics are a common example of a copyright violation.
+For more information, visit the United States Copyright Office and the United States Patent and Trademark Office.

-3. Know the rules when designing a product.
+3. Know the Rules for Designing a Product

 Copycat Policy

-GearLaunch takes design theft and IP (intellectual property) claims seriously.
-These are the steps we take to educate GearLaunch Partners to ensure stolen designs are removed.
+GearLaunch takes design theft and intellectual property (IP) claims seriously.
+Below are the steps we take to educate GearLaunch Partners and ensure stolen designs are removed:

 Design Intellectual Property Claims (IP Claims):

 If a design appears to be in violation, we will lock the campaign and respond to your first report within 24 hours during regular business hours.
 On weekends and holidays, please allow up to 48 hours for a response.
 Locking a campaign ends the current launch and sends it into production.
-This is an admin-only action.
+This action is performed only by administrators.
 Locked campaigns cannot be relaunched or edited by the seller.

-If your campaign has been locked and therefore removed, we will notify you as soon as possible.
-We cannot guarantee any advanced notice.
+If your campaign is locked and removed, we will notify you as soon as possible.
+However, we cannot guarantee any advanced notice.

 How to Report an IP Claim: